Evolution of transport under cumulative damage in metro systems: Normalized cumulative damage

 where $q_i(l,m)$ are the number of common neighbors of $l$ and $m$ other than $i$ (i.e. squares), and $a_i(l,m) = (k_l - (1+q_i(l,m)+\theta_{lm}))+(k_m - (1+q_i(l,m)+\theta_{lm}))$, where $\theta_{lm} = 1$ if $l$ and $m$ are connected and 0 otherwise (see Ref. \cite{Zhang_PhysicaA_2008} for a detailed discussion of these quantities).
 In terms of $\mathcal{C}_4(i)$, we define

 The numerical values $\mathcal{C}_\triangle$ and $\mathcal{C}_\square$ reported in Table \ref{Table1} were calculated using the networkx (2.6.3) package \cite{NetworkX,SciPyProceedings_11}.
 In addition, we include the global times $\tau(0)$ in Eq. (\ref{globaltime_tau}) for the random walk dynamics on the networks without damage, this value gives an estimate of the number of steps necessary to reach any node from any initial condition.
 We also include the values $\langle\mathcal{F}(T^\star)\rangle/\rho_{\mathcal{E}}$ depicted in Fig. \ref{Fig_4}(b). \\[2mm] The values presented in Table \ref{Table1} are sorted with the values $\langle\mathcal{F}(T^\star)\rangle/\rho_{\mathcal{E}}$ and reveal different aspects of the networks and their response under cumulative damage measured by this normalized functionality.
 First, we see that in many cases, a higher number of $N$ or $|\mathcal{E}|$ does not imply a better response to damage.
-One example is the case of the metro in Stockholm (system 16), with a higher number of nodes and edges than the metro in Buenos Aires (system 15).
-Both systems have the same response to damage; however, system 16 has a tree structure and system 15 is smaller but includes a triangle that increases its robustness. \\[2mm] In this respect, the fraction of triangles and squares in each network is given by $\mathcal{C}_\triangle$, $\mathcal{C}_\square$.
-Using these values we can identify all the networks with a tree-like structure (in the networks analyzed $\mathcal{C}_\triangle=0$, $\mathcal{C}_\square=0$), networks with only one triangle (systems 6-8) or only one square (systems 9-11).
-The systems with the strongest tolerance to damage $\langle\mathcal{F}(T^\star)\rangle/\rho_{\mathcal{E}}>10$ (systems 21-33) include a major proportion of squares and triangles.
-In particular, the two most robust systems are the metro networks in London and Paris with similar values of $\langle\mathcal{F}(T^\star)\rangle/\rho_{\mathcal{E}}$.
-Here it is worth noticing that, in comparison with the metro in London, the metro in Paris has the highest robustness with a lower number of nodes and edges due to a higher proportion of triangles.
-In this manner, the proportion of triangles and squares is an important feature that may increase the tolerance to damage.
+In this respect, the fraction of triangles and squares in each network is given by $\mathcal{C}_\triangle$, $\mathcal{C}_\square$.
+Using these values we can identify all the networks with a tree-like structure (in the networks analyzed $\mathcal{C}_\triangle=0$, $\mathcal{C}_\square=0$), networks with only one triangle (systems 5, 7, 8) or only one square (systems 9, 10, 13).
+The systems with the strongest tolerance to damage $\langle\mathcal{F}(T^\star)\rangle/\rho_{\mathcal{E}}>5$ (systems 21-33) include a major proportion of squares and triangles.
+In particular, the two most robust systems are the metro networks in Paris and London with similar values of $\langle\mathcal{F}(T^\star)\rangle/\rho_{\mathcal{E}}$.
+Here it is worth noticing that, in comparison with the metro in London, the metro in Paris has a lower number of nodes but more edges and a higher proportion of triangles.
+In general, the proportion of triangles and squares is an important feature that may increase the tolerance to damage.
 However, it is important to notice that the value $\langle\mathcal{F}(T^\star)\rangle/\rho_{\mathcal{E}}$ also includes information of cycles with other sizes.
-For example, we have Hong Kong with one triangle and a cycle with five nodes. \\[2mm] Finally, the time $\tau(0)$ provides additional information about the network topology characterizing the transport in the network without damage considering all the possible paths that connect two nodes through mean first passage times [see Eq. (\ref{TauGlobalMFPTdef})].
-Although this global time helps us to define $\mathcal{F}(T)$, it does not characterize the network's resistance to damage.
-We can see this in Paris and London for which $ \tau(0)$ times differ significantly but having similar $\langle\mathcal{F}(T^\star)\rangle/\rho_{\mathcal{E}}$.
-All the results in Table \ref{Table1} show that the normalized value $\langle\mathcal{F}(T^\star)\rangle/\rho_{\mathcal{E}}$ is a good measure that characterizes the complexity of the structure and the global response of a network to accumulated damage and allows us to classify networks whose sole purpose is to communicate to all nodes.
-The application explored in this paper occurs in the context of the analysis of infrastructure in urban transportation systems.
-However, a similar framework can be implemented to analyze the vulnerability of different systems such as energy transport infrastructure, information networks, the transport of nutrients and oxygen in tissues, among many others.
+For example, we have Hong Kong with one triangle and a cycle with five nodes. \\[2mm]